 South Table Mountain Fire

 This post is an attempt to document the South Table Mountain fire in Golden, Colorado.
+The fire started shortly before 4:00 PM on Thursday, 3/9/2017.
+It was fully contained by Saturday, 3/11.
 I have spent considerable time hiking on this particular mountain and have surveyed and updated a significant portion of those trails within OpenStreetMap.org (OSM).
-In fact, I was just up there a couple weeks ago starting to update OSM to include the most recent changes that Jefferson County Open Space had made to the trails.
+In fact, I was just up there a couple weeks prior to the fire starting to update OSM to include the most recent changes that Jefferson County Open Space had made to the trails.

-As Golden residents, we thank you for your service and dedication!
+As Golden residents, my family thanks you for your service and dedication!

 My Journey Begins

 I began an educational journey, with only a vague idea of my destination, and no road map to lead me where I wanted to go.
 My “journey” involves learning how to design and manage relational databases.
 Unfortunately, taking college level courses about database design only scratched the surface.
 I’ve heard the phrase, education can seem “a mile wide and an inch deep.”
 This statement reflects my experience in the majority of my classes.
 The depth of knowledge was simply not provided by most of my instructors.
 Time after time, I experienced a lack of responsiveness from my instructors.
 They either had good technological skills or good people skills, but rarely did they have both.
 They and the course material did not prepare me for working in the real world.

 I have discovered database design is challenging and rewarding work.
 It is worth all the effort it takes to succeed.
 I realized the best way for me to succeed was to find a person working in database design who appreciates hard work and good questions.
 My challenge was to find that special person and create a relationship.